from the heroic city that changed the course of wwii to the exotic steppes of the tatars

 DAY 12 - Kazan

-Full day in and around Kazan: art galleries, holy icons, Islamic reliquaries, pre-Soviet glories, camel farms and Tatar allure.
+Full day in and around Kazan: Soviet monumentalism, socialist architectures, holy icons, Islamic reliquaries, pre-Soviet glories, camel farms and Tatar allure.

 Evening boat ride along the Volga and night out in downtown.